 - Add the rum of your choice and seal the bottle.
 (The best part is choosing your own rum!)

 - Shake it vigorously and store the infusion in a dark, cool place for about two weeks.
 Shake it regularly to keep the flavors alive.

 - Taste your rum and if you'd like the flavor to be a bit more intense, continue infusing until it's to your liking.

 Cream of coconut is the most popular coconut mixer available.
 It's surprisingly easy to find at the liquor store because it's essential for a Piña Colada.
 It will produce the creamiest Coconut Martini.

 If you want a thinner coconut drink, feel free to use coconut milk.
 It has the same great taste, it's simply lighter and makes the martini a bit more refreshing.

-If you're cutting pineapple garnishes for this martini, then you have fresh pineapple available.
-This means that you also have fresh pineapple juice at the ready.
+If you're cutting pineapple garnishes for this martini, then you need to have fresh pineapple available.
+This means that you'll also have fresh pineapple juice at the ready.
 Because the drink requires just a splash of pineapple juice, there's no need to buy (or waste) a can of the juice.